Carlos Alcaraz: Junior career

-Career
+Professional career

 2018–2020: Pro debut

 In February 2018, aged 14, Alcaraz played his first professional tennis event as a qualifier at the Spain F5 ITF Futures in Murcia.
-He knocked out second seed and world No. 292 Federico Gaio in the first round, and proceeded to reach the quarterfinals.
+He knocked out second seed and world No. 292 Federico Gaio in the first round, and ultimately reached the quarterfinals.
 He collected his first two ATP points from this tournament, and entered the rankings as world No. 1414 on 26 February 2018.

-In April 2019, at the age of 15, Alcaraz made his Challenger debut at the JC Ferrero Challenger in Villena, after receiving a wild card.
+In April 2019, aged 15, Alcaraz made his Challenger debut at the JC Ferrero Challenger in Villena.
 He won his first round match against a 17-year old Jannik Sinner, who was on a sixteen-match winning streak.
 With this victory, Alcaraz became the first player born in 2003 to win a Challenger match.
-He was defeated in three sets by eighth seed Lukáš Rosol in the second round.
+He was defeated by eighth seed Lukáš Rosol in the second round.
+One week later at the Murcia Open, he defeated fifth seed and world No. 140 Pedro Martínez in the second round.
 Alcaraz went on to win four Challenger titles, three of them before the age of 18.
 He was the first player born in 2003 to reach a Challenger title match.

-In February 2020, at the age of 16, Alcaraz made his ATP main-draw debut at the Rio Open after receiving a wild card for the singles main draw.
+In February 2020, aged 16, Alcaraz made his ATP main-draw debut at the Rio Open after receiving a wild card for the singles main draw.
 He defeated world No. 41 Albert Ramos Viñolas in a marathon three-setter that lasted three hours and 37 minutes.
 Alcaraz became the first player born in 2003 to win an ATP Tour match, and also achieved this feat before anyone born in 2002.
 He was defeated in the second round by Federico Coria.

 In September 2020, aged 17, Alcaraz played his first qualifying round at a major tournament at the postponed French Open.
 He held two match points to defeat Aleksandar Vukic in straight sets, but ended up losing in three.